cloudyyoung/ordine-ui-ux/docs/docs/team-contract.md

 --|--
-What do I want to learn?  |UI/UX Design, Collaborating work How do I learn? | Lecture slides, online researching, experiencing What are my goals for the project?  |Attractive, fresh and highly usable User Interfaces with great user experience.
+What do I want to learn?  |UI/UX Design, Collaborating work How do I learn? | Lecture slides, online researching, experiencing What are my goals for the project?  | Attractive, fresh and highly usable User Interfaces with great user experience.
 Good grade.
 What are my hopes and fears about the group?  | Fears: Teammates are not working together.
 Me being too perfectionism and unintentionally pissing off other teammates.
 70% introvert and afraid of communicating sometimes.
 Hopes: Mostly use my other 30% extroverts for communications and collaboration.
 Trying my best.

 #### 2. What do I have to offer the team and project?

 Q | A
 --|--
-Previous experience (that might be useful to the team...) |Designing software Figma.
+Previous experience (that might be useful to the team...) | Designing software Figma.
 Full-stack product developer (basically).
 Unprofessional UI/UX designing knowledge.
 Web development, and several other languages.
-Special skills (that I can teach/coach/contribute...)|How to make a full website, both front-end and back-end.
+Special skills (that I can teach/coach/contribute...)| How to make a full website, both front-end and back-end.
 Different designing styles: Microsoft Fluent/Fluid UI, Apple, Google Material Design.
 How to use Figma.

 #### 3. My Personal Preferences and Work Styles are:

-A A |
+A |
 --|
 We should communicate, plan and do.
-Finish everything by the deadline.|
+Finish everything by the deadline. |
 I would be focusing more on organizing, and small details.
-I have perfectionism but would try my best to not going too far.|
+I have perfectionism but would try my best to not going too far. |
 Prefer to text rather than voice.
-Prefer to be a compatible and cooperative team.|
+Prefer to be a compatible and cooperative team. |

 ### Member 4: Nicolas Urrego